-This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, sets out the approach taken by Blue Motor Finance Limited (Blue) to understand all potential modern slavery risks related to its business, and the actions undertaken to mitigate any such risks during the financial year ended 5 April 2018.
+This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, sets out the approach taken by Blue Motor Finance Limited (Blue) to understand all potential modern slavery risks related to our supply chains and our business, and the actions undertaken to mitigate any such risks during the financial year ending 31 December 2018.

 Blue is a provider of consumer credit to individuals via Car Dealerships to aid in the purchase of a motor vehicle.
-Blue has 190 employees and is headquartered in the UK.
-Our supply chains consists of national car dealerships, funding providers, recovery firms, IT software and equipment and office supplies.
+Blue has 200 employees and is headquartered in the UK.

 Due to the nature of our business and our approach to governance, we assess that there is very low risk of slavery and human trafficking in our business and supply chains.
-However we aim to periodically review the effectiveness of the relevant policies and procedures that we have in place.
+However, we aim to periodically review the effectiveness of the relevant policies and procedures that we have in place to make improvements necessary to eradicate modern slavery and human trafficking from our business and our supply chains.
 We do not have key performance indicators in relation to slavery or human trafficking as any instance would be expected to be a breach of law, our supplier standards and/or our company policies.

 This statement is approved by the Board and signed on its behalf by: